-While Koepka is in a great position to successfully defend his title and win back-to-back US Open trophies, the Florida State product is not only battling the world No. 1, but he's also fighting an uphill battle against history in a quest to win consecutive US Open titles.
+Coming off a fourth major title at the PGA Championship, Koepka is in a great position to successfully defend his title and win back-to-back-to-back US Open trophies, the Florida State product is not only battling the world No. 1, but he's also fighting an uphill battle against history to extend his run of consecutive US Open titles.

 In 1989, the US Open moved to Oak Hill Country Club in Rochester, N.Y., and Strange shot the same 278 total to win by a shot over Chip Beck, Mark McCumber and Ian Woosnam.
 Though Strange shot 278 in both years, his score at Oak Hill was 2 under par.